 Well, that was a long preamble, but it makes explaining G-Sync much quicker.

-A G-Sync capable monitor is capable of outputting VRR (variable refresh rate), constantly adapting to your (Nvidia) GPU’s frame-rendering rate.
-This completely eliminates screen tearing because the frame-rendering rate of the GPU never exceeds the refresh rate of the monitor, negates the kinds of sharp FPS drops you see in vsync, and reduces input lag because the monitor is no longer holding up the buffering.
+A G-Sync capable monitor is capable of outputting VRR (variable refresh rate), constantly adapting to your Nvidia GPU’s frame-rendering rate (G-Sync is an Nvidia technology, so it’s exclusive to Nvidia graphics cards).
+This completely eliminates screen tearing because the frame-rendering rate of the GPU never exceeds the refresh rate of the monitor, negates the kinds of sharp FPS drops you see with vsync, and reduces input lag because the monitor is no longer holding up the buffering.

 Is G-Sync Worth It?